All information in this blog post is correct as of the publishing date, 18.10.19. Updated 28.05.20.

 In October, foodies head to Guernsey and Jersey to not miss out on Tennerfest, a food festival held annually and runs from the start of October and a week into November.
 Each year, Guernsey chefs from the restaurants, hotels, cafés, gastro pubs and bistros take part in providing a fixed price, low-cost menu.
 The menus showcase the very best, and you can expect to see several mouth-watering signature dishes on the menus.
 Across all the Channel Islands, there are over 120 businesses taking part, so you can try something every night and not have to break the bank!

 Guernsey’s traditional cuisine is distinctly Anglo-French but there is a wide variety of cuisines to choose from including Italian, Spanish, Indian and American.
 The three-course menus range from £10 to £20 per person in price and several eateries offer vegetarian, vegan and gluten-free options too.
-Head over to the Tennerfest website to see the full list of restaurants and cafés taking part and what is on their menus for 2019!
+Head over to the Tennerfest website to see the full list of restaurants and cafés taking part and what is on their menus, details for 2020’s festival to be announced summer 2020!

 Wild Food Foraging